 DAIL Commissioner Victoria Elridge

-Commissioner Elridge grew up in Louisville, KY, and is a graduate of Eastern Kentucky University where she holds a bachelors in Occupational Science and a Masters in Occupational Therapy.
-She currently resides in Georgetown, KY with her husband, Colmon (III), and their three sons, Colmon (IV), Carter and Camden.
+Commissioner Elridge grew up in Louisville, KY and is a graduate of Eastern Kentucky University where she earned a bachelors degree in occupational science and a masters in occupational therapy.
+She currently resides in Georgetown, KY with her husband, Colmon (III) and their three sons, Colmon (IV), Carter and Camden.
 They have a divided household where she loudly cheers for the Louisville Cardinals and her husband and three sons cheer for the Kentucky Wildcats.